 Gemini vs. Coinbase: Features

 Gemini and Coinbase are very similar exchanges, giving users a simple way to buy, sell, and exchange their favorite cryptocurrencies with ease.
 While many of their features are the same, here are a few of the unique features on each platform:

 Gemini Unique Features

-Earning interest on your crypto: Gemini launched their Gemini Earn program which lets you earn interest on nearly every cryptocurrency they offer.
-APYs are as high as 7.40% (as of March 2021) and vary by currency type.
-This is unique in the crypto world, as most exchanges require you to stake your crypto (lock it away) to earn interest or rewards.
+Earning interest on your cryptocrurrency: Gemini launched their Gemini Earn program which lets you earn interest on nearly every cryptocurrency they offer.
+Annual percentage yields (APYs) are as high as 8.05% (as of October 2021) and vary by currency type.
+This is unique in the cryptocurrency world, as most exchanges require you to stake your cryptocurrency (lock it away) to earn interest or rewards.

-Buy with crypto: Gemini launched their Gemini Pay program, which lets you make retail purchases with crypto.
-There are over 30,000 participating retailers, and you can pay with Bitcoin, Gemini dollar (GUSD), Ether, Litecoin, Zash, or Bitcoin Cash.
-This feature is available within the Gemini App, where you can select your retailer and crypto to spend, and start shopping!
+Buy with cryptocurrency: Gemini launched their Gemini Pay program, which lets you make retail purchases with cryptocurrency.
+There are over 30,000 participating retailers, and you can pay with bitcoin, gemini dollar (GUSD), ether, litecoin, zash, or bitcoin cash.
+This feature is available within the Gemini app, where you can select your retailer and cryptocurrency to spend, and start shopping!

 Institutional investor service: Gemini caters to large institutional investors who are getting into the crypto space.
 They offer services to help fund managers create crypto-based funds, as well as act as a custodian for corporate clients and wealth managers to build a diversified crypto portfolio.

 API keys: Gemini offers public access to their API keys, allowing third-party apps to integrate with Gemini.